Search-and-rescue operations resume at Surfside site

 Authorities said Thursday evening that search-and-rescue efforts at the collapsed Surfside condominium building have resumed after structural engineers inspected the remaining structure.

-Miami-Dade County Mayor Daniella Levine Cava said during an evening news conference that operations resumed at about 4:45 p.m. after engineers studied conditions to make sure the building is safe.
+Miami-Dade County Mayor Daniella Levine Cava said during an evening news conference that operations resumed at 4:45 p.m. after engineers studied conditions to make sure the building was safe.

-Crews are searching in parts of the collapse site they have access to and restricting access to more dangerous areas.
+Given the ongoing safety concerns associated with the integrity of the building, Levine Cava said they are continuing to restrict access to the collapsed zone.

+"Our team of engineers is doing ongoing testing and evaluation as we work to expand the search area as quickly as possible as it becomes safe to do so," Levine Cava said.
+"We're proceeding with planning for the likely demolition of the building, while the search and rescue continues as our top priority."

-The work stoppage came on the same day that President Joe Biden and First Lady Jill Biden are in Surfside to tour the damage at the collapsed Champlain Towers South condominium building, meet with emergency officials and first responders, and spend time with the families of the victims and missing.
+The work stoppage came on the same day that Biden and first lady Jill Biden were in Surfside to tour the damage at the collapsed Champlain Towers South condominium building, meet with emergency officials and first responders, and spend time with the families of the victims and missing.

 "We're doing everything we can to ensure the safety of our first responders is paramount and to continue our search-and-rescue operations as soon as it is safe to do so," Levine Cava said.